 - MEC Sanchali Pant

 - MEC Y Not Bra

 - Petzl chalk bag

 - Scarpa Booster S Shoes

 - Julbo Breeze Glasses

 I’m generally a warm person (a polite way of saying I sweat a lot) so I almost always climb in a tank top.
 This season I discovered the Sequence Tank, which is made of performance polyester but includes spandex jersey that makes it feel soft like cotton.
-The material is slightly perforated too, to give it some texture.

 For belaying in the trees, or warming up, I wear my Campfire Hoodie.
 My friend Sheri calls a “snuggie” and she’s kind of right.
 It’s like being swaddled in a million puppies.
 The colors are incredible, and it includes important elements of stretch, technical fabric, and versatility.
 But it’s also something I’d wear around town, which is important to me.